Uralstech/UGemini/README.md

 - [ ] `tunedModels` endpoint
 - [ ] `operations` endpoint

-:warning: - Not all methods/features of supported
+:warning: - Not all methods/features are supported

 :test_tube: - Using the v1beta API